 We'll be working as part of the Alice Ferguson Foundation's Annual Potomac River Cleanup.
 Last year, more than 9,000 volunteers from across the region removed 334,000 pounds of trash from the Potomac's shorelines.
 That's the weight of 83 hippopotamuses!

-We'll Be Out At Two Locations This Year!
+We'll Be Out At Three Locations This Year!

 REGISTRATION CLOSED: Fletcher’s Cove, Washington, DC

 Fletcher’s Cove is located along the C&O Canal National Historical Park on the Potomac River, between Chain and Key Bridges.
 Just minutes from downtown Washington, DC, Fletcher’s has hosted fisherman and recreationists since the 1850s.

 Jones Point Park is located along the Potomac River on the south end of Old Town Alexandria.
 It was a critical piece of the city of Alexandria's history as one of the largest centers for shipping, manufacturing, and transportation in the nation.
 Its lighthouse, built in 1855, is the last remaining riverine lighthouse in Virginia.